 KIPT will be a responsible and involved member of the Kangaroo Island community.
 Apart from providing stable jobs and sustainable industry, KIPT will continue to support Kangaroo Island through a range of appropriate sponsorships and community engagement.

-KIPT has also recently given permission for the newly formed Land for Wildlife group to access its properties to survey for the KI dunnart, which is a flagship species on the island and is one of the 20 mammal species identified for priority action in the Australian Government’s Threatened Species Strategy.
+KIPT has given permission for the local Land for Wildlife group to access its properties to survey for the KI dunnart, which is a flagship species on the island and is one of the 20 mammal species identified for priority action in the Australian Government’s Threatened Species Strategy.
 Its current distribution and population on Kangaroo Island is unknown and difficult to estimate due to its elusive habits.
 The KI dunnart is only known from a total of 35 records and six current locations, all of which are within Flinders Chase National Park.

 Penneshaw Easter Art Exhibition